Dubai Police

 - Reporting an employer for withholding employee property without authorisation, for example keeping passports in the UAE.

-- Sexual molestation of children - there have been a couple of cases of 14 year old girls tried for indecent activities as a result of them having sex with significantly older adult men, which indicates that the police and prosecutors do not regard 14 year olds as children.
+- Sexual molestation of children - there have been a couple of cases of 14 year old girls tried for indecent activities as a result of them having sex with significantly older adult men, which seems to indicate that the police and prosecutors do not regard 14 year olds as children.

 - Being drugged by someone - drug use in the UAE is treated strictly, with the apparently bizarre situation that if someone is unknowingly drugged by someone else with illegal drugs, although the perpetrator may well be punished, the complainant might also find themselves in jail, as one young lady discovered in November 2010.
 She was stuck in a cell for 5 months before being released on bail as a result of complaining to the police about being drugged.
 Apparently she herself provided the police with the incriminating evidence - the results of a blood test she took voluntarily because she felt dizzy after accepting a sweet from someone.